What We Believe

 - We value infinite diversity in infinite combinations.
 We value all fans engaged in transformative work: fans of any race, gender, culture, sexual identity, or ability.
 We value the unhindered cross-pollination and exchange of fannish ideas and cultures while seeking to avoid the homogenization or centralization of fandom.

-During our first five years, the OTW has laid the groundwork for a vibrant and creative organization by:
+During our first seven years, the OTW has laid the groundwork for a vibrant and creative organization by:

 - Establishing the OTW as an IRS-recognized nonprofit organization.